google/compile-testing/CONTRIBUTING.md

 Checkstyle failures during compilation indicate errors in your style and will be displayed in the console output of the build (including in Travis-CI output), or can be viewed in the `checkstyle-result.xml` file.
-To save yourself some hassle, consider executing checkstyle first per: 'mvn checkstyle:checkstyle'.
+To save yourself some hassle, consider executing checkstyle first per: `mvn checkstyle:checkstyle`.
 It's fast, and will catch style errors early.

 Before your code can be accepted into the project you must sign the